Zeutschler/tinyolap/doc/source/samples.rst

 the pre-internet area.
 The Tutor database was shipped as the sample database of **MIS Alea**, one of the first *true* MOLAP databases available.
 MIS Alea was developed by the MIS Group in Darmstadt, Germany.
-Actutally MIS Alea was a clone of TM/1, which itself was developed by ´Manny Perez<https://cubewise.com/history/>` at Sinper Corp., USA.
+Actutally MIS Alea was a clone of TM/1, which itself was developed by `Manny Perez <https://cubewise.com/history/>`_ at Sinper Corp., USA.
 After several company transitions, MIS Alea is still successful in the BI market and is now owned by Infor and currently called **Infor d/EPM v12**, if I'm not mistaken.